 Previously, Nina worked at the Fred Hutchinson Cancer Research Center, where she managed a pipeline of Phase I and Phase II HIV vaccine clinical trials for the HIV Vaccine Trials Network, working in close collaboration with academic, biotech, and industry partners to advance novel vaccine candidates into clinical testing.

-Nina completed a residency in Internal Medicine at the New York Hospital-Cornell Medical Center and a clinical and research fellowship in Infectious Diseases at the Montefiore Medical Center – Albert Einstein College of Medicine.
-She received her M.D. from the Case Western Reserve University School of Medicine.
+Nina serves on the Vaccine Research Center Scientific Advisory Working Group at the National Institutes of Health (NIH) and the NIH’s AIDS Vaccine Research Subcommittee.
+She completed a residency in internal medicine at the New York Hospital-Cornell Medical Center and a clinical and research fellowship in infectious diseases at the Montefiore Medical Center – Albert Einstein College of Medicine.

 More about the foundation

 Learn about the origins of the foundation and the values that drive our work.

 Learn about where we work around the globe and the programs we've created to address urgent issues in global health, global development, and education.

 Read the latest stories, research, and news from across the foundation and subscribe to our weekly newsletter, The Optimist.